pixelpusher/Button/readme.md

 # New & Improved Arduino Button Library

-_by Ted Hayes, from code originally by Alexander Brevig & Tom Igoe_ _additionally modified by Lee Thomason_
+_by Ted Hayes, from code originally by Alexander Brevig & Tom Igoe.
+ Additionally modified by Lee Thomason_

-The Arduino Button library makes it easy to do some very common but rather tedious tasks, including detecting clicks, long presses, and debouncingp
+The Arduino Button library makes it easy to do some very common but rather tedious tasks, including detecting clicks, long presses, and debouncing.

 Usually when you interact with a button (such as a momentary switch), you mainly want to detect the state change, not just the current